 Since shopping is now happening via multiple channels, it’s easier to get lost.
 Therefore, knowing and communicating the status of any order or shipment, from sorting, loading, and route planning to final proof delivery, is crucial for high customer satisfaction.
 Informing the status of orders can also build trust from consumers.
 They know exactly where their purchased products are and guarantee that they haven’t been lost.

-However, it takes some system design and engineering, as well as the correct software and employee training.
+However, it takes some system design and engineering, the correct software and employee training.
 Above all, subsequent visibility and traceability are important for gaining a competitive edge in the fleet and delivery market.

 Automate order fulfillment